 Manual extractions can be another one of the more immediate ways to remove blackheads, but be careful if you’re trying to do them on your own.
 DIY extractions without the right tools and techniques can damage your skin and increase the severity of your blackheads.
 We recommend scheduling an appointment with a skincare professional.

 If your skin is dry, excess dead skin cells can get trapped in your pores.
-Using a gentle exfoliator is good for removing the buildup of dirt, oil, and dead skin cells that can lead to blackheads.
+Using a gentle exfoliator is good for removing the buildup of dirt, oil, and dead skin cells (also known as pore buildup) that can lead to blackheads.
 A baking soda acne scrub is an excellent way to add exfoliation to your routine while not over scrubbing.

 There are many treatments and practices that can help get rid of blackheads and keep dirt and oil under control.
 Adding the right products and changes to your skincare routine can help free your skin of blackheads.